A multiple criteria methodology for priority based portfolio selection: Appendix

-In the following we list the performances of the selected projects, the discriminating and the veto thresholds and the functions for each project.

-In the following Tables we report the ranking of the criteria provided by each expert.
-The column ``Number of card'' indicates the number of card inserted by the expert between the considered level and the previous one.
+In the following Tables we report the ranking of the criteria provided by each specialist.
+The column ``Number of card'' indicates the number of card inserted by the specialist between the considered level and the previous one.